What's Your Interior Design Style? A Quiz

 d.
 Bamboo or exotic woods

 Craftsman style is defined by its handcrafted appeal.
-Dedication to artisanal craftsmanship and all-natural materials are the highlights.
+Dedication to artisanal carpentry and craftsmanship, together with all-natural materials, is a highlight.
 Exposed woods, hand-tooled leathers and sturdiness are all elements of the Craftsman style.

 Country style is defined by a mixture of natural and painted woods, vintage furniture, cotton and denim fabrics.
 These are sturdy, durable and livable spaces that seem to have been "collected" over time.
 Visions of crisp cotton sheets flapping in the breeze and the smell of apple pie cooling in the window come to mind with country style.